 3. Making big decisions together

-In our relationship, we don’t make big decisions without talking to each other first, whether it be something obvious like buying a house, or something less obvious like booking a vacation.
+In our relationship, we don’t make big decisions without being on the same page.
+So we talk to each other first, whether it be something obvious like buying a house or something less obvious like booking a vacation.
 However, we take it a step farther by including some of these other big decisions:

 - Scheduling times we’ll be out of town